 Event 4 | Goal conversion | /blog/ | Desktop | Newsletter signup | $5 |

-Everything that you can see in the header row of the example is a dimension — event type, page URL (path), device type, goal name, and goal revenue.
+In the top row of this example, everything you see is a dimension: event type, page URL (path), device type, goal name and goal revenue.

 Page URL (path) | Events | Goal conversion | Sum of goal revenue |